danjelahoxha/vidJot/README.md

 # vidJot
-Simple crud aplication in node js this application is  my first aplication in node js it can serve to all beginners in node to learn or practise
+Simple crud aplication in node js.
+This application is  my first aplication in node.
+It can be a help  to all beginners  to learn or practise.